VincentHardouin/blog/content/posts/send-notifications-with-homekit-automations/index.md

 ### Self-hosted

-f you prefer, you can also host your own instance of Ntfy, following the instructions in [Ntfy documentation](https://docs.ntfy.sh/install/).
+If you prefer, you can also host your own instance of Ntfy, following the instructions in [Ntfy documentation](https://docs.ntfy.sh/install/).

 Be sure to protect your